nexiality/documentation/release/nexial-core-v1.2.changelog.md

   Most notably changes:
   - Added `User-Agent` header to requests from Selenium to give remote ends more visibility into distribution of clients.
   - Implemented WebStorage in ChromeDriver and FirefoxDriver.
+- reduce nexial.pollWaitMs from 800 to 250ms.
+Fingers crossed!